-Instructors: Dr. Dickey, Dr. Schwenk, Barbara Davis, RDH, Dr. Caraba, Dr. Demski, and Jennifer Bereckis, RDH
+Instructors: Dr. Dickey, Dr. Shafer, Melissa Probst, RDH, Dr. Hanna, Dr. Demski, and Jennifer Bereckis, RDH

 This course will provide dental assistants with the proper educational requirements as stated in Illinois law for application of pit and fissure sealants and coronal polishing which includes didactic study in anatomy, physiology, pharmacology, and dental emergencies followed by a written exam.
 This course will also include two hours of clinical experience on pit and fissure sealants and two hours on coronal polishing.
 The clinical instruction on coronal polishing will include work performed on a human subject.